The tawk.to ticketing system allows you to process and respond to customer requests and issues via email.

 You also have options to assign a priority level, add a tag and/or include an attachment.
 When you’re done filling out the form, click the green Create button and you’re done.

-How to forward email from your address to the messaging system
+How to forward messages from your email account to the tawk.to Dashboard

 It’s easy to forward your ticketing messages from your email system to tawk.to and keep all your conversations in one place.

 Copy the address in the Ticket Forwarding Email section on the right of the panel and forward all of your support emails to that address.
-That way, when someone emails you, the message will also show up in Messaging as a ticket.
+That way, when someone emails you, the message will also show up in your Inbox as a ticket.

-View your conversation history with each contact, including chat messages, tickets, and support emails, in the Contacts section of your Messaging center.
+You can view your conversation history with each contact, including chat messages, tickets, and support emails, in the Contacts section of your Inbox center.

 You’ll have a window into the context and concerns for each contact, making it easier to deliver outstanding customer experiences.

-If you want to learn more about messaging, read this article: Getting started with Messaging
+If you want to learn more about inbox, read this article: Getting started with the Inbox